cobyqa/cobyqa/doc/source/dev/problem.rst

 Optimization problem
 ====================

-This module implements classes for representing optimization problems tackled by COBYQA.
+This module implements classes for representing optimization problems for COBYQA.

 .. currentmodule:: cobyqa.problem